FREQUENTLY ASKED QUESTIONS (FAQs)

 Depending on previous missionary experience, education, and/or the field you are going to, GMI may offer different kinds of pre-field training and orientations which could include cultural adaptation, church planting, evangelism, etc. While the GMI Home Office provides its own agency-specific orientation regarding its procedures, expectations, policies, and philosophy of ministry, there are other organizations which conduct orientations touching on topics and areas of ministry which we believe will be beneficial for the missionary candidate.

 Do I have to learn another language?
 Where can I get language training?

-More likely than not, you will have to learn another language.
+More likely than not, you will need to learn another language.
 In order to communicate effectively in the ministry, build relationships, and conduct day-to-day transactions, you will have to learn the local language which is almost always something other than English.
 Fortunately, there are language schools and tutors in or near the countries where GMI is working.
 Depending on the language and your prior knowledge of the language, language school can take up to a year to complete.
 Even after language school is over, you never stop learning!

 How do I handle my debts and still go to the mission field?